kubernetes/website/content/zh/docs/concepts/services-networking/service.md

 <!--
 ![Services overview diagram for IPVS proxy](/images/docs/services-ipvs-overview.svg)

-In these proxy models, the traffic bound for the Service’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.
+In these proxy models, the traffic bound for the Service's IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.

-If you want to make sure that connections from a particular client are passed to the same Pod each time, you can select the session affinity based the on client's IP addresses by setting `service.spec.sessionAffinity` to "ClientIP" (the default is "None").
+If you want to make sure that connections from a particular client are passed to the same Pod each time, you can select the session affinity based on the client's IP addresses by setting `service.spec.sessionAffinity` to "ClientIP" (the default is "None").
 You can also set the maximum session sticky time by setting `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` appropriately.